masszhou/GRANSAC/README.md

     - [Contact](#contact)

 # 1. My Changes
-* add quadratic model
+* add quadratic model (done)
-* add general linear least square model, performance of distance calculation could be a problem
+* add general linear least square model, performance of distance calculation could be a problem (working on)
 * maybe add SVD fitting in the future
 * maybe add regularized least square in the future